ronjouch/whoarder/README.rst

 To install, just ``pip install whoarder`` .
 Requirements are:

-* Python 3.3 (so far I only tested with 3.3 on Linux, tests and patches to increase compatibility very welcome)
+* Python ≥3.3 (so far I only tested with 3.3 and 3.4 on Linux, tests and patches to increase compatibility very welcome)

 * The ``jinja2`` and ``chardet2`` modules (automatically handled as ``setup.py`` dependencies)